279 Kings Road,

 It continued until a short closure in early-1943 when it re-opened as the Ritz.
 It was re-modeled by architect C. Edmond Wilford in 1949 and it became the Essoldo Chelsea.
 The original decorative facade was smoothed over and raised slightly which gave the building a plainer look.

-It was modernised again in 1968 with a reduced seating capacity of 432 (the circle was abandoned) and in 1972 it became the Classic Curzon Cinema Chelsea (Classic already operated a Classic Cinema further along the road), but it closed in 1973.
+It was modernised again in 1968 with a reduced seating capacity of 432 (the circle was abandoned) and in 1972 it became the Classic Curzon Cinema Chelsea (Classic already operated the original Classic Cinema further along Kings Road), but it closed in 1973.

-The building was then converted back into a cinema, now with four screens and re-named Classic 1-2-3-4 Chelsea (the other Classic had closed) from April 1980, nothing remained of the original interior decoration.
+The building was then converted back into a cinema, now with four screens and re-named Classic 1-2-3-4 Chelsea (the other Classic Cinema on Kings Road had closed) from April 1980, nothing remained of the original interior decoration.
 It has continued under further managment take-overs as the Cannon, MGM, Virgin and most recently UGC Chelsea until the July 2005 takeover by Cineworld UK.

 In December 2012, plans were announced to close and demolish the Cineworld to build a new Everyman Cinema on the site.